-The blasphemy, therefore, against the Immaculate Conception is denying that Jesus is God.
 The Protestants say, most of them, that Jesus is God; but, they deny the Immaculate Conception, claiming that they can't find it in the Bible.
 It's there, of course: it starts with the Book of Genesis and ends with birth of our Lord.
 It is impossible to deny the Immaculate Conception of the Blessed Virgin Mary and still believe that Jesus is God.
 In fact, when you think about it, a person who doesn't believe in the Immaculate Conception isn't really a Christian.

 And, of course, it's not surprising that those who deny the Immaculate Conception of the Blessed Virgin Mary also deny the very existence of the Original Sin.
 Oh, they don't deny that Adam committed the sin; they just deny we carry the scars.
 This usually comes from taking a fundamentalist approach to the Bible, believing that there actually was an historical person named Adam, with an historical wife named Eve, who gave her husband an historical apple off of an historical tree that God, for some purely arbitrary reason, decided he didn't want anyone picking fruit from.
 The irony in all this is that people will fall into taking a fundamentalist approach to the Sacred Scriptures out of an exaggerated love and devotion for the Bible, but it's that very fundamentalist approach that ends up causing them to deny the basic truths of the faith that God inspired Moses to write the Book of Genesis to teach us.

-We must never forget how blessed we all are to share in this Catholic Faith that gives us the fulness of the truth.
+We must never forget how blessed we all are to share in this Catholic Faith that gives us the fullness of the truth.
 What a consolation it is to contemplate how desperate God was to redeem us that He transcended the very natural laws He Himself had created in order to make that redemption possible!
 And how much love we owe to that Woman conceived without sin, without whose willingness to submit to God’s plan, God would not have become man, and that redemption would have been withheld from us.
 That’s why, if we love Jesus, we must also love His Mother, because without His Mother, there would have been no Jesus for us to love.